Animal Services in Dale County

 - Captain Glenn Peters, City of Ozark Police Department, 334-400-4267, shelter@ozarkal.gov, spoke with Aubrie Kavanaugh about the shelter and animal control on May 1, 2025.

-- Robin Mitchell, Dale County Commission clerk, consulted with Steve McKinnon, Commission Chairman, to confirm that the County has not adopted Alabama Code § 3-1-5.
+- Robin Mitchell, Dale County Commission clerk, 334-774-6262 x7, consulted with Steve McKinnon, Commission Chairman, to confirm that the County has not adopted Alabama Code § 3-1-5.
 She provided this information on a call with Kristin Yarbrough on Apr.
 1, 2025.
+We spoke again May 27, 2027: Robin did not know whether the Commission had considered adopting the statute in wake of the February dog attack death; she left a message for Chairman McKinnon to call.

 Do You Have a Correction, Addition, or Comment?